flutter/website/faq.md

 ## Who works on Flutter?

-Flutter is an open source project, staffed primarily by engineers at Google.
+Flutter is an open source project.
+Currently, the bulk of the development is done by engineers at Google.
+If you're excited about Flutter, we encourage you to join the community and contribute to Flutter!